It’s frustrating, isn’t it? After all those hours spent perfecting your song, there’s still something that doesn’t sit well with you.

 How does your song begin?
 Does it grip the attention straight away?
 Is it instantly recognizable?
 If the answer to either of these questions is no, it may be time to rethink what your listeners’ first impression of your song will be.

 An extended intro may strike you as an effective way of building tension and anticipation, but if it’s overly long or lacks interesting developments, the novelty will quickly wear off, and your listeners will reach for the skip button.
-The most important thing to realize here is that most listeners will decide in the first few seconds whether or not to change over, so make them count!
+The most important thing to realize here is that most listeners will decide whether or not to change over in the first few seconds, so make them count!

 2. The Length